Swofty-Developments/HypixelSkyBlock/README.md

 10. Start the proxy again using `java -jar velocity-3.4.0-SNAPSHOT-463.jar`.
 This will need to be on for your game servers to work.

 ### Game Server Setup Guide
-1. Download 'SkyBlockCore.jar' from the releases page [here](https://github.com/Swofty-Developments/HypixelSkyBlock/releases/tag/latest)
+1. Download 'HypixelCore.jar' from the releases page [here](https://github.com/Swofty-Developments/HypixelSkyBlock/releases/tag/latest)
 2. Make a folder called `configuration` in the same directory as the JAR file.
 (Note this should be placed differently to where your Proxy is)
 3. Download `resources.json` from [here](https://github.com/Swofty-Developments/HypixelSkyBlock/tree/master/configuration)
 4. Move this file into the `configuration` folder you just made.